 “I’m still horrified,” she said.
 “It bothered me.”

-Sutherland tased between 6 and 8 times, deputy says
+Sutherland was tased at least 6 times, deputy says

 Peper said Sutherland had asked his family for help dealing with his mental illness on December 31, 2020.
 The family had taken him to a local mental health center where they hoped he would be safe.